mahmud-bhuiyan/melody-dance-studio/README.md

   TESTIMONIALS,POPULAR INSTRUCTORS, POPULAR CLASSES.

 - `Dashboard`: Displays all admin/instructor/users data.

+- `All Toys`: Displays all sellers toys.
+It has a search by name option.
+While click on view details only an user can see the details in View Details page.

 - `Instructors page`: Here anyone can see the Instructors and their details.